kunokdev/docker-compose-development-environment/README.md

 # Convenient microservices development environment with docker-compose

+This repository is example of setup described within this blog: https://medium.com/@kunokdev/convenient-microservices-development-environment-with-docker-compose-8109f012b961

 ## 🤢 Problem to solve

 Traditionally, in order to run development mode, developer would be forced to run each service individually and manage network in a very unconventional way.
 Difference between production and development environments would be too large and it would be hard to debug when things start breaking in production due to difference between environments.
 Creating additional set of Dockerfile(s) is terrible idea as well.
 We need approach which allows us to develop with current Dockerfile(s) and as little difference between environments as possible.
 We also need to persist changes that are made within containers.
 Finally, we want to run whole development environment with a single command.